gonz951/Fels-Portfolio/README.md

 The resume page.
 While my resume isn't visible, it's easily downloadable if one were to click the underlined 'download' text.
 It also has a short list of my technical skills if the resume isn't needed.

+To seal it all off, the footer contains a couple links to my GitHub and LinkedIn.

 ## License

 https://choosealicense.com/licenses/mit/